-The New School Bachelor's Program understands that your needs are different from those of traditional college students.
+The New School understands that the needs of students in the Bachelor's Program for Adults and Transfer Students are different from those of traditional college students.
 Our degree program in Liberal Arts gives you the freedom to design your own path of study—and the flexibility to change direction as your goals change.

 Our expert faculty advisors will help you design a curriculum based on your interests and career goals.
 From your first day to graduation, your faculty advisor will be there to help you tailor your education to your needs.

 To help you envision how you'll reach your goals, view the examples below of academic pathways and the career opportunities associated with them.
 These pathways are not requirements or majors, but individual courses of study chosen by students based on the outcomes they are working toward.
 The options are limitless, but these models may inspire you as you plan your own course of study.

 Visit The New School Bachelor's Program curriculum page and start imagining where your education can take you.

 Subject areas from which courses might be chosen: Arts History, Theory, and Criticism; Cultural Studies; History; Visual Arts; Writing; Web Design/Graphic Design